-- A. Existing law prohibits any grantee, subgrantee, partner, or like party who participated on the Youth Reinvestment Grant Program Executive Steering Committee (see Contract Appendix X) from receiving funds from the Youth Reinvestment Grant Program awarded under this RFP.
-Applicants who are awarded grants under this RFP are responsible for reviewing the Youth Reinvestment Grant Program ESC membership roster (see Contract Appendix X) and ensuring no grant dollars are passed through to any entity represented by the members of the Youth Reinvestment Grant Program ESC. - B. In cases of an actual conflict of interest with an ESC member, the Board may revoke the grant award and legal consequences could exist for the parties involved, including, but not limited to, repayment of the grant award.
+- A. Existing law prohibits any grantee, subgrantee, partner, or like party who participated on the Tribal Youth Diversion Grant Executive Steering Committee (ESC) from receiving funds from the 2019 Tribal Youth Diversion grants awarded under this RFP.
+Applicants who are awarded grants under this RFP are responsible for reviewing the Tribal Youth Diversion ESC membership roster (see Contract Appendix A) and ensuring that no grant dollars are passed through to any entity represented by the members of the ESC. - B. In cases of an actual conflict of interest with an ESC member, the BSCC may revoke the grant award and legal consequences could exist for the parties involved, including, but not limited to, repayment of the grant award.